This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Both cities have good public transport systems

 Meanwhile, Sydney’s public transport system includes trains, buses and ferries.
 The extensive Sydney ferries network is a scenic way to get from point A to point B, or from Sydney Harbour to Manly.
 As for airport transport, you can catch the train to Sydney airport.
-However, the main option in Melbourne is the SkyBus.
+However, the primary option in Melbourne is the SkyBus.
 They’re both as expensive as each other though 🙄.

 Melbourne is a shopper’s paradise

 If you’re trying to decide whether to visit Melbourne or Sydney for shopping options, I suggest heading to Melbourne.
 In the outer suburbs, Chadstone Shopping Centre is Australia’s biggest shopping centre with over 500 shops.
-It’s easy to reach via public transport or on the free shuttle from the CBD.
-No matter your style or budget, you’re bound to find what you’re looking for at Chadstone.
-Other Melbourne shopping destinations include Collins Street for designer brands, Bourke Street Mall for the usual chain stores, Chapel Street for a combination of chain stores and independent boutiques, Fitzroy for vintage shops and DFO South Wharf for bargains.
+It’s easy to reach via public transport or on the complimentary shuttle from the CBD.
+Whatever your style or budget, you will find what you’re looking for at Chadstone.

 Both cities are great for solo female travellers